pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 ```

-RequiredDropCapabilities are the capabilities that will be dropped from the container.
+requiredDropCapabilities are the capabilities that will be dropped from the container.
 These are required to be dropped and cannot be added.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L13242">property runAsUser</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14835">property runAsUser</a>
 </h3>

 ```typescript